antarctica/bas-style-kit-docs/site/_core/forms.md

   heading_level=3
   phase="live"
   initial_version="0.1.0"
+  initial_version="0.7.0"
   included="yes"
 %}

-Use the `.bsk-form-inline` class to display labels and controls in a single horizontal row.
+Use the classes in the example to display labels and controls in a single horizontal row.

 {% capture alert_content %}
 Some manual sizing may be needed for inline forms, ensure thorough testing at a range of grid sizes.